pannoi/versca/README.md

     - file: base/prometheus-prometheus.yaml # values.yaml file with specified version
       yamlPath: spec.version # Yaml path where version specified in file
 ```

+> Automatic deleteBranch not working for [github](https://github.com/) it should be configure in repostory settings to automatically delete branches after every PR
 ---
 __Example with Helm:__